cristiansanm/vn-podcast-webapp/README.md

 #### Unit tests

 The unit tests are located in the `__tests__` folder in the module that is going to be tested.
-The unit tests are written using Jest and React Testing Library.
+The unit tests are written using Vitest and React Testing Library.

 #### Integration tests

 The integration tests are located in the `__tests__` folder in the module that is going to be tested.
-The integration tests are written using Jest and React Testing Library.
+The integration tests are written using Vitest and React Testing Library.

 ## Application Structure